-Students transferring to other schools or withdrawing from DMCS for any other reason must meet with the school Registrar.
+Students transferring to other schools or withdrawing from DCHS/DCJHS for any other reason must meet with the school Registrar.
 The student's parent(s) must be present to sign the withdrawal form.
 The student must empty his/her locker, return all textbooks/library books, school-issued iPads, and pay all necessary fees.
 The student must have each teacher sign the withdrawal form and receive a transfer grade.
 This must be completed before records can be released to other schools/agencies.
-Students are not allowed to withdraw themselves.